Ángel Parra Trío

-Ángel Parra Trío is a Chilean jazz band lead by guitarist and composer Ángel Parra Jr. and created in 1989.
+Ángel Parra Trío is a Chilean jazz band led by guitarist and composer Ángel Parra Jr. and created in 1989.

 History

 Ángel Parra Trío consolidated itself as the first substantive project in the renovation of the Chilean jazz scene once the military regime collapsed and the mandatory silence ended.
 Given the permanent musical reinvention that made it possible for a long time, the group also catapulted Parra beyond the territories of rock, through his militancy in the group Los Tres, and put his name among the most popular Chilean guitarists.

 The prehistory of the famous jazz trio dates back to the late '80s, when the jazz-rock group Cometa was experiencing its last moments before becoming La Marraqueta.
 Parra, who had replaced guitarist Edgardo Riquelme in the group, summoned two of its original members in 1989 to work in a small jazz workshop.
 Bassist Pablo Lecaros and drummer Pedro Greene joined the first sketch of Parra's trio, which at that time balanced the jazz standard repertoire, certain original compositions by Roberto Parra Sandoval with electrified jazz-rock format.

 Shortly after, the trio consolidated in bop jazz with the inclusion of double bass player Roberto Lindl and drummer Francisco Molina (initiated into jazz in Concepción by pianist Marlon Romero).
 The first stable formation of the Ángel Parra Trío was propitiated, precisely, with these sidemen from Los Tres, who took advantage of a break for the group due to the tour that its leader Álvaro Henríquez made in 1991 to Europe together with the theatre company Gran Circo Teatro.
 With this line-up, and with Parra already immersed in the music of soloists such as Barney Kessel or Joe Pass, the group recorded their debut for Alerce: Ángel Parra Trío (1992).

 In 1994, Molina left the group to form and lead Los Titulares, and then drummer Moncho Pérez, also from Concepción, joined.
 The band did not take long to establish itself as a jazz reference within a scene undergoing reconstruction.
 This new formation recorded the albums Patana (1995) and Piscola standards (1996), alternating original music and pieces by classical composers, with a tendency towards swing and bop languages over the predominant fusion.

 The next album, Tequila (1998), opened the doors for the trio to new sources of expression.
 Straight ahead jazz was then insufficient and the magnetism of popular music had already had an effect on Parra and Lindl.
 Together with Los Tres they had both played music by Lalo Parra and exchanged ideas with jazz players from the old guard such as the pianist Rafael Traslaviña or the double bass player Iván Cazabón.
 This new album included tango accordionist Rafael "Rabanito" Berríos (who had even played with Violeta Parra in her youth).